 We investigated the time evolution of lead changes within individual games of competitive team sports.
 Exploiting ideas from the theory of random walks, the number of lead changes within a single game follows a Gaussian distribution.
 We show that the probability that the last lead change and the time of the largest lead size are governed by the same arcsine law, a bimodal distribution that diverges at the start and at the end of the game.
 We also determine the probability that a given lead is “safe” as a function of its size L and game time t.
 Our predictions generally agree with comprehensive data on more than 1.25 million scoring events in roughly 40 000 games across four professional or semiprofessional team sports, and are more accurate than popular heuristics currently used in sports analytics.
 This work has been published in Physical Review E and has been publicized in Slate and New Scientist.

 Measuring Segregation based on Neighborhood Social Interactions

 We used spectral methods to measure housing segregation at both the individual and community (neighborhood) level in 1880 Baltimore, while making use of the geographic and social structure in the population.
 Classic measures of segregation depend on the spatial resolution and they also do not account for any structure in the population, ignoring social relationships.
-Using Spectral Segmenation Index on the neighboir network allows us to overcome the level of granulatity problem and make use of the inferred social relationships.
+Using Spectral Segmentation Index on the neighbor network allows us to overcome the level of granularity problem and make use of the inferred social relationships.